Kewejuankenobie/Rubik-s-Cube/README.md

 4/26 Can input strings of multiple moves (Full algorithms)

 4/27 Now can Scramble the cube without undoing previous moves, starting to fix UI

+4/28 Decided on a UI idea, need to remodel how the gui works to take into account multiple pages

+5/2 Continuing from Before

+5/3 Now can switch tabs when clicking the instructions button & move guide button